ToaSt: Token Channel Selection and Structured Pruning for Efficient ViT: ToaSt

 Based on the synchronization constraints defined above, the unified importance score $I^h[j]$ for the $j$-th dimension of head $h$ is calculated as the Euclidean distance from the geometric median:

 where $\mathbf{w}_j^h$ denotes the $j$-th weight vector of the corresponding coupled matrix.
-Dimensions with the lowest importance scores are prioritized for pruning, as GM-based scoring consistently outperforms alternative metrics such as $L_1$ and $L_2$ norms in preserving model accuracy under high pruning ratios.
+Dimensions with the lowest importance scores are prioritized for pruning.
+We compare GM against $L_1$ and $L_2$ norm-based metrics, with results demonstrating GM's superior effectiveness in Appendix~\ref{app:metric_comparison}.

 \paragraph{Step.3 Head-wise Uniform Strategy and Efficiency} We apply the scores from Eq.~\eqref{eq:importance_score} using a \textit{Head-wise Uniform Pruning} strategy, enforcing $d_k'(h) = d_k'$ for all $h$.
 This ensures computational regularity, enabling efficient batched matrix multiplication on standard hardware without padding overhead.